Red Mountain Pass in CO is a treacherous drive in the wintertime

-Red Mountain Pass is a high mountain pass at an elevation of 3.358m (11,018ft) above the sea level, located on the boundary of Ouray and San Juan counties, in the US state of Colorado.
-At this elevation, the pass is one of the highest paved passes in Colorado.
+Red Mountain Pass is a high mountain pass at an elevation of 3,358m (11,018ft) above sea level, located on the boundary of Ouray and San Juan counties, in the US state of Colorado.
+At this elevation, it is one of the highest paved passes in Colorado.

 Is Red Mountain Pass challenging?

-Set high in the San Juan Mountains of southwestern Colorado, the road to the summit has some steep sections, and there are no protections or guard rails along some parts of the route.
-Avalanches are frequent, and can block the highway for some time.
-It’sone of the steepest paved mountain passes of Colorado.
+Set high in the San Juan Mountains on the southwestern part of Colorado, the road to the summit has some steep sections, and there are no protections or guardrails along some parts.
+Avalanches are frequent and can block the highway for some time.
+It’s one of the steepest paved mountain passes in Colorado.
+With winding curves, steep drop-offs, and no guardrails, this drive requires your full attention and is not for those who don't like mountain driving.
+It has a few switchbacks on the north approach.

 What highway is Red Mountain Pass?